-What to do near Plitvice Lakes National Park
+What to visit near Plitvice Lakes

 For those of you that are brave enough and love the adrenaline rush, we recommend visiting Sports/Recreation Center The White Peak.
 The center is located just a few minutes drive from Plitvice Lakes and it offers activities like Zip Line, climbing or cycling in the area of 100ha.
 If we got your attention, visit their website.